Brainisthekey/brainkey_blog/about.md

 ## History before I became a programmer
 I began my career with a trading company as a [Trader](https://en.wikipedia.org/wiki/Trader_(finance)) - <em>Working with a real, big money it's always stressful.<em>

-But to be honest I'm really glad and proud that I was a part of the [Cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) community.
+But to be honest I'm really glad and proud that I was a part of the cryptocurrency community.
-The idea to become a programmer came to mind, while I was working as a trader.
+The idea to become a programmer came to my mind, while I was working as a trader.
 At some point I realized that I had stopped in developing as my daily routine had turned into the execution of instructions.
 Above all, the most important thing, is that success depended more on the volatility of the market, not on your knowledge!
 The first idea to change my field of activity came to my mind when I was trying to develop my first <em>**trading bot**.

 ## Which lessons I gained from my first job
 <dl>